residing at ingynbin[1]

 cart-spun dust; children

-awhirl, faces brightly lit
+awhirl, faces quickly lit

 Kauw Soe gathers berries